-Mediterranean Diet is different to other diets. instead of including restriction, elimination of food groups and health claims without evidence, the mediterranean diet is more of a lifestyle and includes an abudance of delicious tasting and nutritious foods from all food groups and has solid evidence to back up it’s claims.
+The Mediterranean Diet is different from other diets.
+Instead of including restriction, elimination of food groups and health claims without evidence, the Mediterranean diet is more of a lifestyle.
+It includes an abundance of delicious tasting and nutritious foods from all food groups and has solid evidence to back up its claims.

 Our top 10 ground rules will ensure your confidence in implementing the Mediterranean eating plan long term:

-9. Have 1 serve of nuts each day; A handful (30g) of mixed unsalted almonds, walnuts and/or pistachios each day.
-1 serve of nuts equates to 12 – 15 almonds, 7 – 8 walnuts or 20 pistachios each d a y
+- Have 1 serving of nuts each day; A handful (30g) of mixed unsalted almonds, walnuts and/or pistachios each day.
+1 serve of nuts equates to 12 – 15 almonds, 7 – 8 walnuts or 20 pistachios each day

 *Drink plenty of water and stay active (try walking at least 3 – 4 hours per week)